CapsHil/Projet_Web_2017_ESIEA/README.md

 # ESIEA WEB PROJECT 2017
 ## AIL5MAJ - INF5041

+### Blind-test rules

+  You have 3 game modes :
+  - Classic with 4 propositions
+  - Classic without propositions
+  - Ranked with 4 propositions : number of extracts are fixed, and you will be able to record your score at the end of the game

+  In classic mode, you can choose your number of extracts.
+  You also could choose your category (like series, films, 80s, classic...).

+  You will have 10 seconds unless you click on button, and then 3 seconds to see the answer.
+  If you play without propositions, you can skip the extract when you found it.

+  *Enjoy !*

+  Note : Due to the fact that the project is not deployed in production, you only have few extracts in `Serie/Film` and `Musique`, but you can easily add many extracts by addind them to the database.

 ### How to run all services

 Assume that you have docker-compose version 1.16.1 or later installed